FairgateLabs/bitvmx-hackathon-games/GAME_FLOW.md

 # Add Numbers Game Flow

 This document explains the complete flow of the Add Numbers game, a BitVMX-based game where two players compete to solve a mathematical challenge.
-The game uses Bitcoin's dispute resolution protocol to ensure fair play and automatic fund distribution.
+The game uses BitVMX's dispute resolution protocol to ensure fair play and the Bitcoin network for decentralized immutable transactions.

 ## Game Overview